20 tips and tricks to save money on water but also to protect your lawn and keep the flowers alive and looking good!

 Make sure your sprinklers are only watering the plants and not the sidewalk or street.
 You can do this by adjusting the spray heads.

 You should also check your sprinklers regularly to make sure they’re working properly.
 A broken sprinkler can waste a lot of water.
+Remember your goal is to protect your lawn.

 18) Use a rain barrel.